rfo909/CFT/README.md

 # Automation at all levels

-CFT is short for *ConfigTool*.
+CFT is short for *ConfigTool*, and is an interpreted and interactive shell and programming language.

-It is an interpreted and interactive shell and programming language.
-It was initiated because of a need for a scripting tool in my job as a developer, and from my interest in parsers and interpreters.
+It was initiated because of a need for a descent (!) scripting and automation tool in my job as a software developer, combined with my interest in parsers and interpreters.

+It's been in continous use since creation in 2018, and is quite reliable.

+Written in Java, it runs both on Linux (at home) and Windows environment (at work).

 *README last updated 2021-10-27*

 ## Terminal based - shell-like

-The command line makes CFT feel like a shell, for navigating the directory tree, and inspecting files, using the following commands.
+The command line interface makes CFT feel like a shell, for navigating the directory tree, and inspecting files, using the following commands.

 - cd